HOME | ABOUT US | DOGS | CATS | FAQ's | CONTACT US |

 Who we are

+Our shelter is a small rural shelter and the total number of animals varies day by day.
+Our shelter is run by our Animal Control staff of five officers, a Shelter Manager, and a Shelter Attendant.
+We are responsible for covering 452 square miles in Smyth County and deal with cats, dogs, livestock, and wildlife.
+Our shelter has 29 dog runs and 33 cat cages.
 The Smyth County Animal Shelter is not a 'no kill' shelter.
 We need rescues and adopters to take dogs from the shelter in order to make room for the strays that we are committed to take in.
 If you are unable to keep your dog, please find it a home.
 Surrendering your dog to Smyth County Animal Shelter will not guarantee it will go to a home for a new life.
 SCAS is committed to take in stray dogs.
 If they run out of space, your dog could be euthanized to make room for another stray.
 Dogs marked as URGENT have little time left to live unless they are adopted or taken by a rescue.
 Smyth County Animal Shelter does not take on volunteers.
+For more information see the Smyth County Animal Control website.

 Stray dogs without identification are kept for 5 days so that the owner can claim it before we put the dog up for adoption or rescue.
 Dogs with identication are kept for 10 days before we put the dog up for adoption/rescue.
 Contact the shelter to check whether your pet is there.
 Some of the stray dogs are featured on the Smyth Shelter Friends Facebook Page but not all are put here so contact the shelter if you have lost your dog.